AndrzejChemerys/web-samurai_front-end_courses/README.md

 width="60%">
 <br/><br/>

-* Chessdesk with float
-* Chessdesk with position
-* Project with Font Awesome and Media Queries
+* Chessdesk with float | Chessdesk with position | Project with Font Awesome and Media Queries;

 - - -

 **Section 4.
 Animation with CSS** :heavy_check_mark:
-* Transition
-* Colors challenge
-* Moving square challenge
+* Transition; Colors challenge; Moving square challenge;

 > Screenshot of "Line with square"